slawekzachcial/aws-athena-saml/README.md

 We should get results similar to the ones in the Athena guide.

+Note that the IAM role we signed in with (role and its corresponding policy is defined in our CloudFormation template) using SAML federation gives us only access to run Athena queries but no other AWS service.
+This could be adjusted by adding more managed policies to our IAM role.

 ### JDBC

 To perform JDBC test you will need a working Java Development Kit (JDK) as we